*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The image above basically shows how this process occurs.

-One thing to note about pretty much any cassegrain design is that the primary mirror they use is spherical in shape as opposed to parabolic, meaning the images that you’ll see through the eyepiece will typically showcase spherical aberration.
+One thing to note about pretty much any cassegrain design is that the primary mirror they use is spherical in shape as opposed to parabolic, meaning the images you’ll see will typically showcase spherical aberration.

-These issues are for the most part fixed through the use of a corrector lens, which also appears to fix the newtonian reflector issue, being diffraction on the brighter objects in space.
+These issues are mostly fixed through the use of a corrector lens, which also appears to fix the newtonian reflector issue too, being diffraction on the brighter objects in space.

 This is because there is less light obstruction due to cassegrains not needing a secondary mirror spider mount to function as an effective telescope.

-Another aspect of the cassegrain design that both a SCT and a Mak share is the way that you have to go about focusing the the image in the viewfinder.
+Another aspect of the cassegrain design that both an SCT and a Mak share is the way that you have to go about focusing the image in the viewfinder.

 Unlike refractor and reflector system where you’d need to move the draw tube with the eyepiece going in and out, cassegrain systems tend to have a stationary eyepiece compartment.
 What this means is that when ever you attempt to focus a cassegrain system, you’ll be moving the whole primary mirror up and down inside the tube.

-Anyhow these are the similarities when it comes to both devices but now, I’ll go over what a SCT and Mak system is whilst out lining their core differences.
+Anyhow these are the similarities when it comes to both devices but now, I’ll go over what a SCT and Mak system and outline out their core differences.